 - Hoarding behavior, especially about money and valuable items, but also sometimes hiding unusual things like kitchen utensils or tools.

-Each person may show different signs of the memory loss of dementia.
-When trying to determine whether your loved one, friend, or neighbor has dementia, the key is to consider:
+Each person may show different signs of the memory loss.
+When trying to determine whether your loved one, friend or neighbor has dementia, the key is to consider:

 - Does this person's ability to remember seem changed from the past?

 If so, it is important to have that person examined by a doctor.
 Dementia is a symptom of a medical problem.
 It is not an ordinary part of aging.
 So anyone who exhibits signs of unusual memory loss should see a doctor as soon as possible.

 Why are you interested in Alzheimer's vs. Dementia?